spectram/astrospectram/content/thoughts/_index.md

 tagline: |-
-  Walk into the forest of thoughts, take all that you can carry into the realm of man.
+  Walk into the forest of thoughts, take all that you can carry into the realm of man
 seo:
   metatitle: Thoughts | Sriram Sankar
   description: Walk into the forest of thoughts, take all that you can carry into the realm of man